-- 1. The preceptor in the affiliating institution will notify the student and faculty member of their unsatisfactory performance. - 2.
-The preceptor in the affiliating institution shall notify the The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus of a student's unsatisfactory performance. - 3.
-A conference will be held including the student, the affiliating institution's preceptor, the student's current clinical faculty, SSS, and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
-At this time a written plan for improvement identifying specific knowledge and skills that must be satisfactorily demonstrated and the expected time frame for completion will be developed and signed by all the parties at the conference. - 4.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will explore possible tutorial support and remedial instruction available to the student.
-The student will also be informed of student support services available to them that have the potential to be of assistance. - 5.
+- 1. The preceptor in the affiliating institution will notify the student and faculty member of his/her unsatisfactory performance. - 2.
+The preceptor in the affiliating institution shall notify the MSAN Assistant Director/Director of RDN Focus of a student's unsatisfactory performance. - 3.
+A conference will be held including the student, the affiliating institution's preceptor, the student's current clinical faculty, SSS, and the MSAN Assistant Director/Director of RDN Focus.
+As this time a written plan for improvement identifying specific knowledge and skills that must be satisfactorily demonstrated and the expected time frame for completion will be developed and signed by all the parties at the conference. - 4.
+The MSAN Assistant Director/Director of RDN Focus will explore possible tutorial support and remedial instruction available to the student.
+The student will also be informed of any student support services available to them that have the potential to be of assistance. - 5.
 If performance improves to an acceptable level during a time span agreed upon by the involved parties, the student will be allowed to continue in the program. - 6.
-If there is no improvement, the student will be dismissed from the MSAN/Dietetics Focus but may be offered the opportunity to continue on in the program as a Masters student. - 7.
-If there is a second written notification of unsatisfactory performance, in subsequent experiences or settings, the student will be terminated from the MSAN/Dietetics Focus program but may be offered the opportunity to continue on in the program as a master's student. - 8.
-Failure to complete Supervised Experiential Learning experiences satisfactorily as evaluated by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and appropriate faculty and preceptor(s) during the assigned time frames will result in remediation or removal of the student from the program.
+If there is no improvement, the student will be dismissed from the MSAN/RDN Focus but will be offered the opportunity to continue on in the program as a masters student. - 7.
+If there is a second written notification of unsatisfactory performance, in subsequent experiences or settings, the student will be terminated from the MSAN/RDN Focus program but will be offered the opportunity to continue on in the program as a master's student. - 8.
+Failure to complete Supervised Experiential Learning experiences satisfactorily as evaluated by the MSAN Assistant Director/Director of RDN Focus and appropriate faculty and preceptor(s) during the assigned time frames will result in remediation or removal of a student from the program.